 Where the term 'Indian summer' comes from

 According to the New England Historical Society the earliest use of the expression was in the late 1700s.
 Boston lexicographer Albert Matthews found it in a letter written in 1778 by a New York farmer, Hector St. John de Crevecoeur, and thought it was commonly used at the time.

 In "History of the Valley of Virginia," Samuel Kercheval wrote that pioneers feared Indian summer.
 "It afforded the Indians — who during the severe Winter never made any incursions into the settlements — another opportunity of visiting the settlements with destructive warfares."

-But there were other theories too, that also involved Native Americans.
+But there were other theories that also involved Native Americans.

 Some suggested the mini-season was named because it's the time of year when Native Americans typically hunted or because they were the ones who first described it to Europeans.
 Others theorized that it was named because people noticed the unseasonably warm weather in places where Native Americans lived.

-Politician Daniel Webster said he thought colonial settlers developed the name because they believed Native Americans created great fires, which were responsible for the smoky haziness of the air.
+Politician Daniel Webster said he thought colonial settlers developed the name because they believed Native Americans created great fires, which were responsible for the smoky haziness in the air.